raffaele-pilloni/axxon-test/README.md

 ```

 ### Testing
-The projects depends both on `gomega` and `ginkgo` to test the source code.
+The project depends both on `gomega` and `ginkgo` to test the source code.

 To run all tests, execute this command:
 ```sh